-Council respectfully acknowledges the Yaluk-ut Weelam Clan of the Boon Wurrung.
-We pay our respect to their Elders, both past, present and emerging.
+Council respectfully acknowledges the Traditional Owners of this land.
+We pay our respect to their Elders, past and present.
 We acknowledge and uphold their continuing relationship to this land.

 For general inquiries about welcomes to country, language requests and Aboriginal history of Port Phillip, contact firstname.lastname@example.org